adrienjoly/adrienjoly.github.io/now/index.md

 I’m home in Montreuil, Paris area, France.

-- 🚚 I'm about to move to a new flat in Montreuil, so Camille and I are spending some time giving visits of our current flat, and filling paperwork.
+- 🚚 Camille and I are about to move to our new flat in Montreuil!

 - 💼 Developing [Algolia's Custom Crawler](https://www.algolia.com/solutions/crawler/) and maintaining it in production for our customers. <br/> I have been the Tech Lead of that project since January 2019.
 Read the story I wrote about [our migration to Kubernetes](https://blog.algolia.com/challenging-migration-heroku-google-kubernetes-engine/).